-The Aurora 710 is the first product based on Barefoot Tofino switching silicon.
+The Aurora 710 is the first product based on Intel Tofino 3.2T switching silicon.
 It has 2x 10G SFP+ ports and 32 x 100GbE QSFP28 interfaces, which can be configured up to 128 x 25G with break-out cables for high-density scenarios.

 It is a unique network development platform, designed to bring the twin pillars – performance and programmability – together for the first time in the history of networking.
-The combination of the Tofino programmable switch chip, the P4 programming language and Capilano tool set are revolutionary.
+The combination of the Tofino programmable switch chip, the P4 programming language, and P4 Studio toolset are revolutionary.

 - Rapid Prototyping And Deploying New Protocols.